mm318/vtu-writer/README.md

 zig build -Doptimize=ReleaseSafe run    # release build
 ```

-The outputted `test_ascii.vtu` will appear as the following when opened in ParaView
+The outputted `test_binary.vtu` will appear as the following when opened in ParaView
 ![VTU Writer demo output](demo.jpg)

 To build and run tests: